softchris/golang-book/03-projects/02-consume-external/README.md

 In this chapter, we are looking at downloading and using external modules.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Creating a project
+- Adding an external module to your project
+- Use the external library in your app

 ## External module

 To consume an external module, you need to: